What is an A&P and Why is it Important?

 Certified A&P mechanics can work at aviation companies or airports, performing on a wide variety of aircraft.
 Duties include, but are not limited to:

-• Scheduled or unexpected tests and performative checks on aircrafts
+• Scheduled or unexpected tests and performative checks on aircraft

-• Scheduled or unexpected maintenance and repairs on aircrafts
+• Scheduled or unexpected maintenance and repairs on aircraft

 • Aircraft inspections on the external frame and internal engine